Damon118/MS1/README.md

 1. Sign into GitHub
 2. Select the relevant repository
 3. Select the code dropdown button beside the Gitpod button
-4. Download the ZIP file, unpackage locally and open with IDE.
+4. Download the ZIP file, unpackage locally and open with IDE
 5. Alternatively, to clone the repository using HTTPS, copy the link under "Clone with HTTPS"
 6. Open Gitbash
 7. Alter the current working directory to the location the clone is to be made